February 08, 2024

 More

-FAMU Holds Inaugural Data Privacy Awareness Week
+FAMU Launches First-Ever Data Privacy Awareness Week

 By: Briona Hopkins Florida A&M University (FAMU) held its first Data Privacy Awareness Week, January 21-27, to highlight the importance of protecting sensitive student and employee information.
 The effort was led by LaTonya Baker, chief privacy officer and director of Compliance, who urged senior administrators and staff to be privacy champions by using secure passwords